DeRi-Bot: Learning to Collaboratively Manipulate Rigid Objects via Deformable Objects: Methods

 \subsection{Workflow}

 The workflow of DeRi-Bot is presented in Algorithm~\ref{algo} and illustrated in Fig.~\ref{fig:workflow}.
 For a given task, at each step, APN proposes an action command for each of the $K$ agents given $d$, $s$, and $b$.
 A Gaussian sampler is employed to sample user-defined $m$ extra commands for each proposed action, yielding total $K \times (m+1) $ commands.
 Then, the generated commands will be sent to CPN to predict their corresponding outcome configurations.
 Given the outputs, we pick the action predicted to yield the shortest $l$ and execute it with its corresponding robot.
+It worth noting that we restrict the max velocity of the end-effector to a low value so that there is almost no sliding/drifting, i.e. acceleration/deceleration, motion involved.
 At the end of each step, the system can repeat the process or terminate if goal conditions are met, as described in Section~\ref{sec:exp}-B. However, in the case of a human-robot collaboration setting, the human participant gets the preference to decide if they want to act or let the robot executes their action.
 Furthermore, humans can also terminate the iterative process if they consider goal conditions have been met or the maximum number of interactions steps are reached without achieving the goal.